santipabWannakiri/unit-integration-testing/README.md

 | Mockito 5.3.1  | Mockito is a powerful mocking framework for Java, facilitating the creation of mock objects for isolating dependencies in tests. |
 | MockMvc        | MockMvc is a component of Spring Test, enabling comprehensive testing of Spring MVC controllers and RESTful endpoints. |
 | TestRestTemplate | TestRestTemplate is used for integration testing of RESTful APIs in Spring Boot, validating component interactions. |

+## Coding Time!!

+Prior to proceeding with writing the unit testing and integration testing, I'd like to provide a brief overview of the project structure and the class under consideration for testing.
+Kindly refer to the illustration presented below.